HMAckerman/GUImap/docs/Defense.md

 -  Properly implement a blocking mechanism to wait for the user to input their root password.
 Currently, the program continues to run, even if the user has not entered their root password.

+-  Finish out all things listed in Requirements.md, such as checkboxes for various scans,